What's causing your cold hands and feet?

 Diabetes and cold feet

 Damage to your nerves can also cause cold feet.
 Diabetes is a major cause of this - high blood sugar affects your nerves, with feet most often the first to feel the strain.
-If you have diabetes, keeping your blood sugar well controlled will cut your risk of foot problems dramatically.
-Your doctor should check your feet at least once a year for foot damage.
+If you have diabetes, keeping your blood sugar well controlled will cut your likelihood of foot problems dramatically.
+Your GP surgery should invite you to a foot check as part of an annual review.

 However, it's also essential to examine your own feet regularly.
 As well as feeling cold, you may get burning, shooting pain at night.
 You can lose the ability to feel pain, so may be more prone to injuries which don't heal well.
-Foot ulcers are also a real risk without proper attention to your feet.
-If in any doubt, see your doctor.
+Foot ulcers also leave you vulnerable without proper attention to your feet.
+If in any doubt, contact your healthcare professional.

 Continue reading below